The dynamics of digits: Calculating pi with Galperin's billiards: Integrability and Its Consequences

-For the mass ratios~(\ref{kaleidoscopes}), the wedge in the billiard coordinates $(y,Y)$ depicted in Fig.~\ref{Fig:unfolding}b acquires an opening of $\pi/q$, with $q \ge 3$ being an integer.
-In this case, sequences of reflections about the cavity walls form a finite group with order $2q$ known as the reflection group $I_{2}(q)$.
-As it has been shown in Ref.~\cite{olshanii2015_105005}, in such a situation a new constant of motion can be constructed: it is represented by the first nontrivial invariant (or Chevalley) polynomial of the group \cite{chevalley1955_778,mehta1988_1083}, evaluated on the momentum vector.
+the wedge in the billiard coordinates $(y,Y)$ depicted in Figure~\ref{Fig:unfolding}b acquires an opening of $\beta = \pi/q$ with $q \ge 3$ being an integer.
+For these rational angles, a third functionally-independent constant of the motion appears.
+In this case, sequences of reflections about the cavity walls form a finite group with order $2q$ known as the reflection group $I_{2}(q)$ or the dihedral group $D_q$.
+The generators for the group are the reflections in billiard velocity space $S_{BB}$ and $S_{BW}$ defined in Section~\ref{Sec:number of collisions} supplemented with the group-defining relation $(S_{BW}S_{BB})^q =1$.

+As it has been shown in Ref.~\cite{olshanii2015_105005}, this discrete reflection group symmetry implies that a new constant of motion can be constructed: it is represented by the first nontrivial invariant (or Chevalley) polynomial of the group \cite{chevalley1955_778,mehta1988_1083}, evaluated on the momentum vector.
 The constant of motion $J$ produced by this construction in our case is as follows:

 Some notable examples include